Symplectic conjectures for sums of divisor functions and explorations of an orthogonal regime: Introduction

 Letting $c=\frac{m}{N} \in [0,k]$, Keating et al. further prove in \cite[Theorem 1.5]{KR3} that

 where

 Here $\delta_c(w)=\delta(w-c)$ is the delta distribution translated by $c$, and $G$ is the Barnes $G$-function, defined for positive integers $k$ as $G(1+k)=1!\cdot 2!\cdots (k-1)!$.

-Keating, Rodgers, Roditty-Gershon, and Rudnick study various properties of $\gamma_k(c)$, proving in particular that it is a piecewise polynomial function of $c$.
+Keating at al. study various properties of $\gamma_k(c)$, proving in particular that it is a piecewise polynomial function of $c$.
 More specifically, $\gamma_k(c)$ is a fixed polynomial for $r\leq c <r+1$ (with $r$ an integer), and each time the value of $c$ passes through an integer, it becomes a different polynomial.

 In the integer setting, let $Q\in \Z$ be prime and define for $A\in \Z$,